patrick-crawford/WEB422-Backup/policies-standards.md

 Most assignments have a two-week lifetime.
 Most are independent of each other.
 If you do not submit an assignment by the due date, its grade is zero, and there is no opportunity to earn marks for a late submission.

-Each assignment will be worth 10% of your final course grade.
+Each assignment will be worth 9% of your final course grade, exept the first assignment which is worth 5%.
 The total value of all assignments will be 50%.
-At the end of the course, the lowest assignment result will be discarded, leaving your best five results.

 #### Submission Policy

 * Assignments must be created as specified in the assignment specification
 * Late Assignment submissions will not be accepted and will receive a **grade of zero (0)** if not complete by the due date
 * Submitted assignments must run locally, ie: start up errors causing the assignment/app to fail on startup will result in a **grade of zero (0)** for the assignment.
-* The lowest assignment will be dropped

 **Important Note:** Posting your assignment solutions anywhere online (ie: stackoverflow, public gitHub repositories, etc.) constitutes a violation of Seneca College’s Academic Honesty Policy, ie:
 “Knowingly helping another student to commit an act of cheating by letting him/her view your answers by lending your work or by working together on a project not specifically assigned and/or approved as a group effort.
 (Cheating)” ( [Seneca College Academic Honesty Policy – Appendix E](http://www.senecacollege.ca/academic-policy/appe.html) )